Slash Program Overview

 Wildland Fire Protection Plan, Slash Disposal Program Policy

 The primary objective of the slash disposal program is to assist Village property owners in their wildfire preparedness.
 The Village is committed to becoming a Fire Adapted Community and taking action to reduce wildfire risks throughout the community before a wildfire occurs.

 The Village of Angel Fire governing body, working with the administration and staff, have invested in these objectives by allowing Angel Fire property owners to dispose of secured loads of slash without additional disposal fees.
 Property owners may choose to hire a contractor to transport their slash to the Transfer Station.

-In order to qualify for the disposal of slash with no additional fees if having a contractor haul his slash to the Transfer Station, the property owner and or contractor must secure a Slash Disposal slip from Village Hall.
+In order to qualify for the disposal of slash with no additional fees if having a contractor haul his slash to the Transfer Station, the property owner and or contractor must secure a Slash Disposal slip from the Solid Waste Department.
 The following information is required in order to process the permit and verify eligibility for slash disposal at the Village Transfer Station on a no additional fee basis (Delivery must comply with applicable requirements below):